-The Company recorded impairment charges in the amounts of \$635,750 and \$175,000 during the years ended August 31, 2019 and 2020, respectively.
+The Company recorded impairment charges in the amount of \$175,000 during the year ended August 31, 2020.
 The Company retains ownership of the Ashburton Project.

-d) Atikwa Lake / Maybrun Properties
+e) Atikwa Lake / Maybrun Properties

 On February 4, 2016, the Company entered into an agreement to acquire a 100% undivided interest in 20 mineral claims located in Ontario.
 As consideration, the Company issued 37,500 common shares of the Company at a value of \$60,000.